zeroc-ice/ice-demos/java/README.md

 If you've installed Ice in a non-standard location, you'll need to set the `ICE_HOME` environment variable with the path name of the installation directory.
-For example, on Linux or OS X:
+For example, on Linux or macOS:

     $ export ICE_HOME=~/testing/Ice